mribeirodantas/DIB_COVID19_paper/README.md

 `pip install dvc`

 More install options [here](https://dvc.org/doc/install).

+If you don't want the most updated version of this repository, but the version of the publication, you should move the repository back in time by typing:
+`git checkout tags/v1.0`

 ## Get data
 If you move into data/preprocessed/ you will see  that the folder is empty.
 Yes,